What do you want to become?

 Education & Training

 To become an Occupational Therapy Assistant, professionals must obtain an Associate’s Degree accredited by the Accreditation Council for Occupational Therapy Education.
-Often, these programs can be found in community colleges and within technical schools, and are typically 2 years of full-time study in length.
+Often, these programs can be found in community colleges and within technical schools, and are typically two years of full-time study in length.
+Learn about other careers achievable in two years or less!

 “The curriculum was not that difficult, just a lot of studying.
 It took 2 years to complete,” Allen said.
 “The challenging part for me was the traveling, because there were no local Certified OTA programs close to where I live.”

-To fully finish their studies, Occupational Therapy Assistants must complete at least 16 weeks of fieldwork to gain real-world work experience, and often need additional certifications in cardiopulmonary resuscitation (CPR) and basic life support (BLS).
-Also, because each state separately regulates the practice of Occupational Therapy Assistants, passing the National Board for Certification in Occupational Therapy is often a prerequisite to licensure.
+To finish their studies, Occupational Therapy Assistants must complete at least 16 weeks of fieldwork to gain real-world work experience, and often need additional certifications in cardiopulmonary resuscitation (CPR) and basic life support (BLS).
+Also, because each state separately regulates the practice of Occupational Therapy Assistants, passing the National Board for Certification in Occupational Therapy is often a prerequisite to a license.

 Allen confirmed that she was required to take the NBCOTA.